guillemontecinos/itp_fall_2018_open_source_studio/final_project/i18n_contribution.md

 7. Set `github.com/processing/p5.js-website` as the upstream of your local repository following this [tutorial](https://help.github.com/articles/configuring-a-remote-for-a-fork/).

 ## Before submitting a Pull Request
+*Please do this every time you submit a PR.*
 1. Sync your fork to keep it up-to-date with the upstream repository following this [tutorial](https://help.github.com/articles/syncing-a-fork/).
 2. Make changes only at files under the `src/` directory.
 3. Check if your changes are correct and don't break the website render by typing `npm run watch`.